mkuthan/mkuthan.github.io/_posts/2023-09-27-unified-batch-streaming.md

 Real-time data pipeline (a.k.a speed layer) consumed an infinite stream of events from Kafka cluster, performed stateless or stateful transformations, and published results again to Kafka.
 Batch data pipeline read complete partition of data from HDFS, performed transformations and wrote results to HDFS.
 Analytical databases like Apache Druid loaded real-time and batch results and acted as a serving layer for downstream consumers.
 To reduce duplication I extracted part of domain logic into a shared library.
-Kafka Streams and Apache Spark used the library to apply common processing logic.
+Speed and batch layers used the library to apply common processing logic.

 In practice, such system had the following design flaws: